-Identical proposals were considered by the stockholders at the 2000, 2001 and 2002 annual meetings of stockholders.
+Identical proposals have been considered by the stockholders at prior annual meetings of stockholders, including last year's annual meeting.
 The proposals were recommendations that the Board of Directors take the necessary steps to instate the annual election of directors.
 The steps necessary to eliminate the classified board are: (i) adoption of an amendment to our Certificate of Incorporation by the Board of Directors; and (ii) approval of the amendment by the affirmative vote of not less than 75% of the outstanding shares entitled to vote.
 The Board of Directors has carefully considered whether to begin the process to amend the Certificate of Incorporation, but for the reasons noted below, decided that it was not in the best interests of Boston Properties or our stockholders to do so.
 This decision of the Board of Directors was made by the non-management directors, with Messrs.
 Zuckerman and E. Linde abstaining.

 Our Board of Directors is divided into three classes, and the members of each class of directors serve for staggered three-year terms.
 This classified structure has been in place since the initial public offering of our common stock in June 1997 and has been and continues to be an integral part of our overall governance structure.
-The Board of Directors continues to believe that the staggered system of electing directors provides important benefits to Boston Properties.
+The Board of Directors continues to believe that the staggered system of electing directors provides important benefits to Boston Properties and our stockholders.